Q. What is mobile DVR?

 A. Indicative recording of 30 GB per camera, per day or 1.25 GB per hour at 720p.
 So a 256 GB SD card will be able to record footage from 1 camera for 8 full days, and 2 cameras will be able to record for 4 full days (approximately).

-Q. In case my memory card/ HDD are full, will the mobile DVR continue to record the feed?
+Q. In case my memory card/ HDD is full, will the mobile DVR continue to record the feed?
 Is there any warning/alarm for indicating that memory is not available?

 A. Disk Alarm – will be trigger in case the HDD is not working.